NeuroDataDesign/seelviz-f16s17/README.md

 # seelviz
-Seelviz repository for Clarity data analysis
+Master branch for data and documentation
+For presentations and visuals please go to gh-pages branch